 Three-Fists Compromise: When you’re starting a pitcher hoping for a Win, good ERA and low WHIP while accepting that you’re not going to get any strikeouts (or saves obviously).
 Inspired by Doug Fister.
 He’s a special guy.

 Toby: A middling pitcher who has little upside but a steady enough floor that may earn a spot on your roster just for some stability, but is to be avoided against tougher matchups.
-That guy who goes into work every day and gets the job done but he’s super boring and you don’t want to talk to him, like ever.
+That guy who goes to work every day and gets the job done but he’s super boring and you don’t want to talk to him, like ever.
 You don’t even want to acknowledge that he works for the same company as everyone else.
 Named after The Office character of the same name.

 Tobey Maguire: The nickname given to the best Toby performing at the time, since Maguire is the most prolific of all Tobys, despite the slight change of spelling.
 Also referred to as Spiderman.

 VPQS: It’s a PQS that has both a 4.50 ERA and 1.50 WHIP.
 It’s the golden standard of having a bad outing that somehow gets rewarded.

 WHERST: The opposite of the Minimalist Score as it tracks the start with the highest total of ER, Walks, and Hits.
 (Walks, Hits, ER, Start = WHERST).
-The current leaders are Christian Bergman and Jeff Locke with marks of 26 – Bregman allowed 10 ER, 14 Hits, and 2 Walks in his May 23rd outing, while Locke allowed 11 ER, 11 Hits, and 4 Walks in his July 3rd outing.
+The 2017 champions were Christian Bergman and Jeff Locke with marks of 26 – Bregman allowed 10 ER, 14 Hits, and 2 Walks in his May 23rd outing, while Locke allowed 11 ER, 11 Hits, and 4 Walks in his July 3rd outing.